mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 - copy files with `cp`, such as `cp ~/file /dest` (note that `~` expands into `HOME` environment variable)

-A system call is a function executed by the operating system, such as accessing hard drive and creating processes, whereas system command is a program implementing functions (note that system calls can be used by programs to request services from the operating system).
+Note that a system call is a function executed by the operating system, such as accessing hard drive and creating processes, whereas system command is a program implementing functions (system calls are used by programs to request services from the operating system).
+In C, and most other programming languages, system commands, such as `write`, is wrapped in some other function, such as `printf`.

 #### <a name="1.4.1" class="anchor"></a> [Process](#1.4.1)